 This can involve starting yoga, meditation, deep breathing, tai chi, listening to music, doing something you love, having fun – anything that allows you to switch off, take a step back and feel less reactive.

 2) Take a natural supplement

 If you feel the need, consider taking a herbal supplement containing valerian and hawthorn, or omega 3 supplements instead of an antidepressant.

 Avoiding the cause of your stress can be useful short-term if you are aware of what stresses you.
 It doesn’t however remove the trigger reaction.

 4) Learn to become more aware of specific triggers

-Sometimes we have situations linked to past trauma that keep triggering us.
+Sometimes we have situations linked to past trauma (even soft trauma) that keep triggering us.
 We may experience regular situations where we feel emotionally overwhelmed.
 Or where we don’t feel capable of acting in a calm, thought out way.

-NLP (neuro-linguistic programming) and hypnosis can be helpful tools.
+NLP (neuro-linguistic programming) is an excellent tool for changing trigger situations.
+I became a certified NLP practitioner as I found it really helped me understand and durably change trigger patterns.
 NLP is based on slightly changing our perceptions of a trigger situation in order to reduce or remove our negative stress reaction to it.
-I have found both of these techniques to be very effective.

 6) Rebalancing your energy

 Regular practice of Tai Chi can boost your energy flow as well as relax the body and mind.
-If you want to start, I recommend the 5 beginners modules of Tai Chi by Taiflow.Recommend this post
+If you want to start, I recommend the 5 beginners modules of Tai Chi by Taiflow.2